How Do I Become a Health Information Manager?

 Most employers require previous administrative or clinical work experience in healthcare to prepare for management positions.
 Therefore, professionals who enter HIM careers with previous experience as registered nurses, medical health technicians, or administrative assistants may be able to enter management positions after completing a CAHIIM-accredited program and earning AHIMA certification.

-To find opportunities, job seekers are encouraged to join a professional organization such as AHIMA, which offers career fairs and networking opportunities to its members in addition to job postings.
+To find opportunities, job seekers are encouraged to join a professional organization such as AHIMA, which offers career fairs, networking opportunities, and job postings to its members.

 Step Five: Earn a Master’s Degree (Optional, Two to Three Years)